 The Joys of Living in Greenwich

 Once you’re here, there’s even more to offer to people living in Greenwich, regardless of wealth.
 There are plenty of cultural aoptions such as the Greenwich Library and Bruce Museum, and beautiful architecture to enjoy, including the various churches in town like First Presbyterian Church a few blocks from us.
-Shopping is not an inexpensive experience here, but worth a try.
+Shopping in the downtown Greenwich, CT, shopping district is not an inexpensive experience here, but worth a try.
 And there are plenty of outdoor areas to enjoy, from our beaches to our many parks scattered around town.

 And the food is excellent.
 There are options for any budget, and the caliber of both food and service can match the best establishments in New York City.
 From French restaurants in Greenwich CT to Indian restaurants in Greenwich, there are plenty of restaurants in Greenwich CT to try.